-The purpose of the Instructional Leadership preparation program is to prepare educational administrators for all leadership positions within elementary and secondary schools.
+The purpose of the instructional leadership preparation program is to prepare educational administrators for all leadership positions within elementary and secondary schools.
 The program affords exposure to and experience in theoretical and applied aspects of instructional leadership and supervision.
-Satisfactory completion of the Master's program prepares students for Alabama Class A certification.
-A 3.25 GPA is required for certification.
+Satisfactory completion of the master's program prepares students for Alabama Class A certification.
+A GPA of 3.25 is required for certification.

-The Ed.S. program in Educational Leadership is based on the philosophy that educational administration is an ongoing process.
-Increasing complexity of instructional, social, political and legal concerns constantly alters the roles of those holding positions of educational leadership.
+The Ed.S. program in educational leadership is based on the philosophy that educational administration is an ongoing process.
+The increasing complexity of instructional, social, political and legal concerns constantly alters the roles of those holding positions of educational leadership.
 Therefore, the educational administrator must engage in appropriate developmental activities designed to improve professional knowledge and skills that are unique to the position.